TIPS FROM A REAL BRIDE-TURNED-TRAVEL AGENT

 Doing a first look can:

-Ease pre-ceremony nerves
+- Ease pre-ceremony nerves

-Result in more relaxed, authentic photos
+- Result in more relaxed, authentic wedding photos

 HOW TO ACTUALLY FIND THE RIGHT PHOTOGRAPHER